MartianDreamer/my-free-time/README.md

 # my-free-time

-A better APIs (with a simple stupid client) for my company time management tool
+A better APIs (with a simple stupid ui) for my company time management tool

 put mytime webservice url to environment variable "mytime_ws_url"